 Currently, there are several vehicle fording sites on the Current River, Jacks Fork River, and major tributaries.
+The authorized vehicle fords are Akers Ford, Banks Ford, Ratliff Ford, and Blue Spring Ford.
 While the plan does not propose to close any crossings associated with any county's road network, the National Park Service will continue to evaluate roads that cross streams to determine their necessity.